 Two new COVID-19 cases in Vellore

-Ranipet reported six fresh infections, taking the total number of cases in the district to 53,964.
+Ranipet also reported seven fresh infections, taking the total number of cases in the district to 53,971.

-In Tiruvannamalai, three fresh cases were reported, taking the total number of cases to 66,821.
-Of them, 66,132 have been discharged and the number of active cases stands at 4.
+In Tiruvannamalai, five fresh cases have been reported and the total number of cases rose to 66,826.
+Out of these, 66,132 have been discharged and the number of active cases stands at 9.

 - Comments will be moderated by The Hindu editorial team.